laurendc/laurendc.github.io/_posts/2020-06-18-#100DaysofCode-day-3.md

 Today's Progress: Finished the conditionals section.
 Refresher on case, switch, shorthand bits.

 Thoughts: Getting a bit more interesting, although there wasn't much that was new here.
+Added pretty colors to our Markdown snippet.

 Link to work: No link, but here's our bank heist: